Kaustubh-Dalvi1001/Foodie-React-Vite-App/README.md

 # 🍴 Foodie — React + Vite App

-Foodie is a modern, responsive React + Vite application that lists restaurants and dynamically displays their menus.
-Features include search, filtering, dynamic routing with React Router, and reusable components for a clean, user-friendly experience.
-Built with functional components and React Hooks (useState, useEffect).
-Fully optimized for mobile, tablet, and desktop.
+A responsive restaurant listing and menu web app that fetches live restaurant data from **Swiggy’s public API**, processes complex nested data, and displays dynamic menus.
+Users can search and filter restaurants and navigate seamlessly using React Router.
+Built with functional components, React Hooks, and reusable UI components.
+Fully optimized for mobile, tablet, and desktop with a clean, modern design.

 ---